jeffhammond/blog/Reading_list.md

 # Currently Reading

+A Line in the Sand by James Barr.

 [What If?: Serious Scientific Answers to Absurd Hypothetical Questions](https://en.wikipedia.org/wiki/What_If%3F_(book)).

 Dark Sun: The Making of the Hydrogen Bomb, by Richard Rhodes.